MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/return-obtain-json-document.md

 1. You can build applications that consume and display [!INCLUDE[prod_short](../developer/includes/prod_short.md)] data using JSON.
 This example assumes that you have registered and published a page web service in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

-2. Start a web browser, like Microsoft Edge.
+2. Start a supported web browser, such as Microsoft Edge.
 In the **Address** field, enter a URI in this format:

     ```
     https://<Server>:<WebServicePort>/<ServerInstance>/ODataV4/<web service>?$format=json